Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Experiments

-\textbf{International Stroke Trial dataset.} We also consider data from the International Stroke Trial \cite{international1997international}, which was a randomized trial studying the effects of drug treatments in acute stroke. \citet{kallus2018confounding} studied this dataset in a different policy learning setting, and we apply a similar setup by comparing treating with high doses of heparin and aspirin $(T = 1)$ with aspirin alone ($T = 0$).
+\textbf{International Stroke Trial dataset.} We also consider data from the \citet{international1997international}, which was a randomized trial studying the effects of drug treatments in acute stroke. \citet{kallus2018confounding} studied this dataset in a different policy learning setting, and we apply a similar setup by comparing treating with high doses of heparin and aspirin $(T = 1)$ with aspirin alone ($T = 0$).
 This leaves $n = 7264$ patients and a treatment rate of $0.33$.
 The $20$ covariates include each patient's age, sex, and clinical symptoms such as prior stroke types and complications.
 Like \citet{kallus2018confounding}, we consider a scalarized outcome score $Y \in [-4, 3]$ that accounts for patient outcomes including death, recovery, and side effects at 14 days and 6 months after treatment (details in the Appendix).
 We approximate the mean conditional potential outcomes using a linear model with interaction terms between treatment and covariates: $E[Y(t) | X = x] = \beta_0 + \beta_1 x + \beta_2 t + \beta_3 xt$.
 We fit an OLS estimate of $\beta$, and use the resulting $\mu_0(x)$ and $\mu_1(x)$ functions as synthetic mean conditional potential outcomes.
 The fitted $\mu_0(x)$ and $\mu_1(x)$ showed $1360$ patients benefiting from heparin and $5904$ being better off without heparin.
 On the patients that would benefit, the average benefit of treatment was $0.025$.
 This tracks with the study's findings that the benefit of heparin was non-significant and inconclusive.

 \textbf{Results and discussion.} We first compare the reward functions from Section \ref{sec:comparisons} by calculating the utility and regret empirically over the dataset using the synthetic potential outcomes.
-Table \ref{tab:regrets_full_info} shows that for both datasets, the utility for $w_{\text{TT}}$ is positive and higher for the Horse Colic dataset than for the Stroke Trial dataset, which tracks with the fact that the clinically the heparin treatment in the Stroke Trial dataset was not found to be have significant effect.
-The utility for $w_{\text{ATO}}$ is close to $0$ for both datasets.
-The regret for $w_{\text{TO}}$ is actually worse on the stroke trial dataset since it leads to treating many otherwise healthier individuals with negative treatment effects.
-On the other hand, the regret for $w^{\text{TO}}$ is lower for the horse colic dataset, likely due to higher synthetic treatment effects in that dataset.
+Table \ref{tab:regrets_full_info} shows that for both datasets, the utility for $w_{\text{TT}}$ is positive and higher for the Horse Colic dataset than for the Stroke Trial dataset, which tracks with the clinical finding that the heparin treatment did not have significant effect.
+The utility for $w_{\text{ATO}}$ is close to zero for both datasets.